-- Active Business/Enterprise Plan subscription or Trial.
+- Premium subscription or Trial.

-- Requires that devices are Supervised.
+- Requires that the devices are Supervised.
 The most convenient way to get devices into Supervised mode is to enroll them through the Apple Device Enrollment Program.

 What does the web content filter configuration profile do?

-How to deploy a web content filter to a device
+How to enable web content filtering

 Auto filter settings tab

 Auto filter enabled

 Defines if the built-in auto filter is enabled.
 This denies the user access to most of the explicit, adult, and dangerous content that is not accepted when using corporate devices.

 Defines a list of URLs that are accessible whether the automatic filter allows access or not.
 Used only when the auto filter is enabled.

 Defines a list of URLs that are whitelisted and allowed for the user.
 The user is not allowed to visit any other web pages.
 You can also define a title for the allowed URL, in which case a bookmark is created and added to the browser’s bookmarks.
 Each whitelisted bookmark contains: